 11.3 Stranded Costs .
 Notwithstanding any other provision in this Agreement to the contrary, in performance of this Agreement Seller shall not be required to bear, directly or indirectly, any charges or costs (including, without limitation, any transmission surcharges, taxes, etc.) incurred by Buyer or any customer or supplier of Buyer or any other person, or that are assessed or levied by any person against Seller, Buyer or any other person, in order to recoup the expenses and liabilities associated with stranded investments, and Buyer shall bear or otherwise reimburse Seller for its expenses associated with any and all such charges.

 11.4 Price Increase Related to Change in Law .
 In the event that any new laws, regulations, and/or orders are promulgated or amendments are enacted to existing laws after the Effective Date ("Change in Law"), and such Change in Law necessitates modification of the Facility, or renders Seller’s performance hereunder more or less costly, Seller shall be entitled to request an increase in the Contract Price.
 In the event that Seller notifies Buyer in writing of such a request, the Parties shall attempt in good faith to agree upon a new Contract Price which takes into account all the costs of such modification to Seller’s performance hereunder or to the Facility.
-If the Parties cannot so agree within sixty (60) Days after the date of Seller's request, either Party may submit the matter to arbitration in accordance with Article 14 and the sole questions before the arbitrators shall be the determination of (i) whether a Change in Law has occurred, (ii) whether such Change in Law necessitates a modification in the Facility which renders Seller’s performance more or less costly, and (iii) the amount of and effective date of the new Contract Price necessitated by the Change in Law.
+If the Parties cannot so agree within sixty (60) Days after the date of Seller's request, [either Party may submit the matter to arbitration in accordance with Article 14 and the sole questions before the arbitrators shall be the determination of (i) whether a Change in Law has occurred, (ii) whether such Change in Law necessitates a modification in the Facility which renders Seller’s performance more or less costly, and (iii) the amount of and effective date of the new Contract Price necessitated by the Change in Law.]

 ARTICLE 12 CONFIDENTIALITY